For more information or to get a quote contact us today

 Whether you want to tell a family member or an employee at your local marina, it’s crucial to let someone know where you’re going and how long you plan to be away.
 Your float plan can include information such as:

-• Your name and the name of everyone on board.
+• Your name and the names of everyone on board

-• The phone number of everyone on board.
+• The phone numbers of everyone on board

 8. Check the Weather Beforehand